-Chinma is co-president of Our Voices: Women of Color, which is run through the Social Justice Resource Center and the Center for Intercultural Engagement and allows her to facilitate vital conversations.
+She served co-president of Our Voices: Women of Color, which is run through the Social Justice Resource Center and the Center for Intercultural Engagement.

-In her second year, Chinma took Intro to Law, Policy, and Society with Professor Daniel Urman, which gave her the chance to explore the intersection between current events and law, furthering her interest.
+She took Intro to Law, Policy, and Society with Professor Daniel Urman, which furthered her interest the intersection between current events and law.

 Chinma's first co-op was at WilmerHale in a discovery solutions position.
-During workshops, she would roleplay as a witness in mock depositions to understand more about important strategy and argumentation
+During workshops, she would roleplay as a witness in mock depositions to grasp important courtroom strategy and argumentation.

 Chinma developed her second co-op at Venn Diagram Partners, a diversity, equity, and inclusion firm.
-She works with companies to assess and grow their DEI efforts to ensure a successful working culture.
+She worked with companies to assess and grow their DEI efforts to ensure a successful working culture.